VA Spina Bifida Home Health Care in SW Fort Worth/Burleson, TX

 The SBHCBP provides a broad range of covered health care services, and home health care is explicitly included.
 Covered home health services typically include:

-- Physical therapy — mobility training, strengthening, assistive device training
+- Physical therapy — mobility training, strengthening, and assistive device training

-- Occupational therapy — activities of daily living training, adaptive equipment, home modification planning
+- Occupational therapy — activities of daily living training, adaptive equipment, and home modification planning

-- Home health aide services — personal care, bathing assistance, hygiene support, and activities of daily living under the supervision of a Registered Nurse
+- Home health aide services — personal care, bathing assistance, hygiene support, and activities of daily living under RN supervision

 - Medical social services — care coordination and connection to community resources

-Coverage specifics, co-pay obligations (if any), and authorization requirements depend on the beneficiary's assigned benefit level under the SBHCBP.
-The SBHCBP assigns one of three benefit levels based on the severity of the spina bifida diagnosis, and the benefit level determines the scope of covered services and any associated cost sharing.
-A VA-assigned case manager or the program's third-party administrator can clarify the specific benefit level and covered services for each individual.
+Coverage specifics, any co-pay obligations, and authorization requirements depend on the beneficiary's assigned benefit level under the SBHCBP.
+The program assigns one of three benefit levels based on the severity of the spina bifida diagnosis.
+That level determines the scope of covered services and any associated cost sharing.
+A VA-assigned case manager or the program's designated third-party administrator can clarify each individual's benefit level and what is covered.

 Clinical Spina Bifida Care — What Home Nursing and Therapy Services Address

-BrightStar Care's skilled nursing team in the Burleson and SW Fort Worth area provides home health services that address the specific clinical complexities associated with spina bifida, including:
+BrightStar Care's skilled nursing team in Burleson and SW Fort Worth provides home health services that address the specific clinical needs associated with spina bifida.
+All care plans are developed and overseen by our Registered Nurse Director of Nursing and carried out by CNAs, HHAs, and LVNs under RN supervision.

 Neurogenic Bladder and Bowel Management

 Many individuals with spina bifida experience neurogenic bladder and bowel dysfunction.
-Skilled nursing support can include catheterization training and ongoing catheter management, bowel program education, and monitoring for signs of infection, skin breakdown, or other complications.
+Skilled nursing support includes catheterization training and ongoing catheter management, bowel program education, and monitoring for signs of infection, skin breakdown, or other complications.

 Wound Care and Pressure Injury Prevention

 Reduced or absent sensation below the level of the spinal lesion places individuals with spina bifida at elevated risk for pressure injuries and undetected wounds.
 Our RN-supervised wound care team provides regular wound assessments, dressing changes, and pressure injury prevention education.
-This is particularly critical for patients in the Burleson community who may have limited access to frequent outpatient visits or who have recently transitioned home from AdventHealth Burleson or Huguley Medical Center following a procedure or hospitalization.
+This is especially important for patients in the Burleson community who may have limited access to frequent outpatient visits or who are transitioning home from AdventHealth Burleson or Huguley Medical Center following a procedure or hospitalization.

 Orthopedic and Mobility Support

 Physical therapists and occupational therapists working with BrightStar Care support individuals with spina bifida in maintaining mobility, optimizing function, and safely using assistive devices including wheelchairs, braces, and walkers.
-Therapy services are provided in the home, which means goals are addressed in the actual environment where the individual lives — not in a clinical setting.
+Therapy services are delivered in the home — meaning goals are addressed in the actual environment where the individual lives, not in a clinical setting.

 Medication Management and Administration

 Many individuals with spina bifida take medications for spasticity, urinary function, seizure prevention, or other related conditions.
-Skilled nursing visits can include medication administration, monitoring for side effects, and coordination with the prescribing physician or specialist.
-Families in areas like Summer Creek and Rendon who are managing complex medication schedules benefit from the consistency and clinical oversight that RN-supervised home health care provides.
+Skilled nursing visits include medication administration, monitoring for side effects, and coordination with the prescribing physician or specialist.
+Families in Summer Creek and Rendon managing complex medication schedules benefit from the consistency and clinical oversight that RN-supervised home health care provides.

 Shunt Monitoring and Neurological Assessment

 Hydrocephalus — an accumulation of cerebrospinal fluid in the brain — is a common complication of spina bifida.
-Many individuals have a surgically implanted ventriculoperitoneal (VP) shunt to manage hydrocephalus.
-Skilled nursing visits include neurological monitoring and education for families about signs of shunt malfunction that require immediate evaluation.
+Many individuals have a surgically implanted ventriculoperitoneal (VP) shunt to manage this condition.
+Skilled nursing visits include neurological monitoring and education for families about signs of shunt malfunction requiring immediate evaluation.
 Families in the Burleson area have access to Baylor Scott & White Medical Center Hillcrest and Texas Health Harris Methodist Hospital Southwest for emergency evaluation when needed.

 Pediatric Spina Bifida Care at Home

-Many of the individuals served by the SBHCBP are children.
-Pediatric home health care requires a different clinical approach than adult home care — one that accounts for developmental milestones, school and therapy schedules, the central role of parents and caregivers in care delivery, and the unique emotional and psychological dimensions of growing up with a complex medical condition.
+Many individuals served by the SBHCBP are children.
+Pediatric home health care requires a different clinical approach than adult home care — one that accounts for developmental milestones, school and therapy schedules, the central role of parents and caregivers in care delivery, and the unique emotional dimensions of growing up with a complex medical condition.

 Adult Spina Bifida Care — A Lifelong Condition

-Many adults with spina bifida were not expected by prior generations of clinicians to survive into adulthood.
 The generation of adults with spina bifida now living in communities like Hidden Creek and across SW Fort Worth represents a new frontier in long-term care planning.
-The SBHCBP provides critical support for this population, and home health care is one of the most impactful services covered under the program.
+The SBHCBP provides critical support for this population.
+Home health care is one of the most impactful services covered under the program — it enables adults to remain in their homes rather than transitioning to a skilled nursing facility or assisted living community.
+Families considering care settings in the area, such as Heritage Place in the Garden Acres neighborhood of Burleson or Fleurdleys Assisted Living in Rendon, often find that with the right level of in-home support, their loved one can remain safely at home.

 Home Health Aide and Family Caregiver Support